NahdaaJ/personal-website/README.md

 This project is a work in progress!
 I have no set deadline for when I aim to finish this project, and will be taking it at my own pace!!
 Even after "finishing", I will be maintaining and updating the site with better/cooler features! ♡( •ॢ◡-ॢ)✧˖° ♡

-I have just finished adding responsiveness and also structured my folder structure in a more organised manner.
-I split my CSS into different files depending on the functionality, which will make adding to and maintaining the website much easier in the future!

-Creating the `About Me` section is next on the agenda!
+I have just finished adding the `About Me` section and it's responsiveness!
+However, I don't think I'm utilising CSS grid and flexbox in the best way I can, so I will be attempting that with current sections and the next section on the agenda, `Projects`.

 ## Get in Touch! 🌸